everton-dgn/boilerplate_webpack/src/ui/components/molecules/README.md

 ---

-Insert molecules into this directory (combination of atoms/atoms) and export in the index file the root of the components folder
+Insert molecules into this directory (combination of atoms/atoms)